waphle/Project-2/readme.md

 &#10003;+ | Evidence of branching and merging. | Project is commented and styled according to [Javadoc](https://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) Guidelines. | Project includes all steps and an additional `DividerBot` class that attempts to maximize the variance of the mood in the ChatRoom. | Project is free of logical and syntax errors; extensive and creative use of Java commands and classes to reduce length and/or complexity.
 &#10003; | Multiple commits from each teammate | Project is commented and styled neatly. | Project includes working steps 1-5 with a visible attempt to complete the remaining steps. | Project compiles
 &#10003;- | Evidence that one teammate did most of the work and/or all commits were through web interface | Comments are sparse and/or code styling is difficult to follow. | Project missing `PusherBot` design and/or `Test` class with main method | Project compiles with some minor correction

+## Acknowledgment
+Data for this assignment comes from Sanders Analytics, and is compiled (among other places) in a [Github repo](https://github.com/zfz/twitter_corpus) by u/zfz.